Sobeston/zig.guide/chapter-2.md

 # Advanced Function Invocation
 Zig offers a `@call` builtin function which gives you more flexibility with which how a function is invoked.
-There are options to enable or disable tail call optimizations, enable or disalbe inlining, as well as force compile time generation.
+There are options to enable or disable tail call optimizations, enable or disable inlining, as well as force compile time generation.

 Example: